-Single cell transcriptome sequencing has become an increasingly applied technology to dissect cell heterogeneity, regulomes, intercellular communication, and trajectories of cell lineages, but collaboratively and dynamically mining resultant high dimensional data from single cell transcriptome studies to drive new hypotheses and deeper biological understanding remains a challenge.
+Single cell transcriptome sequencing has become an increasingly applied technology to dissect complex biology at a resolution impossible with bulk sequencing.
+However, bridging the gap between the technical expertise required to effectively work with the resultant high dimensional data and the biological expertise required to interpret the results in their biological context remains incompletely addressed by the currently available tools.

 Results

-Single Cell Explorer is a python-based web server application we developed to enable computational and experimental scientists to iteratively and collaboratively annotate cell expression phenotypes and share findings within a user-friendly and visually appealing platform.
-Data processing and analytic workflows can be easily integrated into the system using python notebook.
-Single cell explorer enables powerful yet accessible user features such as the easy identification of differential gene expression patterns for user defined cell populations and convenient annotation of cell types using marker genes or differential gene expression patterns.
-Cell population annotations can be modified and shared by multiple users of the application promoting incremental improvements during collaborative cell atlas construction by computational scientists and experimental biologists.
-As such, by making single cell RNAseq data sharing and querying more user-friendly the software promotes deeper understanding and innovation by research teams applying single cell transcriptome approaches.
+Single Cell Explorer is a Python-based web server application we developed to enable computational and experimental scientists to iteratively and collaboratively annotate cell expression phenotypes within a user-friendly and visually appealing platform.
+These annotations can be modified and shared by multiple users to allow easy collaboration between computational scientists and experimental biologists.
+Data processing and analytic workflows can be easily integrated into the system using Jupyter notebooks.
+The application enables powerful yet accessible features such as the easy identification of differential gene expression patterns for user-defined cell populations and convenient annotation of cell types using marker genes or differential gene expression patterns.
+As such, by making single cell RNAseq data sharing and querying more user-friendly, the software promotes deeper understanding and innovation by research teams applying single cell transcriptome approaches.

 Conclusions

-Single cell explorer is a freely available tool developed for single cell transcriptomic data which enables computational and experimental biologists to collaboratively explore, annotate, and share results in a flexible user friendly and visually appealing software environment which intuitively promotes innovation.
+Single cell explorer is a freely-available tool developed for single cell transcriptomic analysis which enables computational and experimental biologists to collaboratively explore, annotate, and share results in a flexible software environment which intuitively promotes innovation.

-Keywords: Single Cell, RNA-Seq, Pipeline, Visualization, Django, D3, Python
+Keywords: Single Cell, RNA-Seq, Pipeline, Transcriptomics,Visualization, Django, D3, Python

 Background